-Bring your year 11 or 12 Physics class to UNSW to do experiments in our first year teaching labs, hear talks by our researchers about their work and see some of our working laboratories.
-We have an extensive list of experiments that can be chosen to tie in with depth studies or the syllabus (see below).
+Bring your Year 11 or 12 Physics classes to UNSW Sydney to conduct experiments in our First Year Physics teaching laboratories, hear talks by our researchers about their work and see some of our working laboratories.
+We have an extensive list of experiments that can be chosen to tie in with depth studies specifically or general course work.

-Labs are generally facilitated by current PhD students, providing an excellent opportunity for your students to connect with real researchers (approximately one PhD student for every 12 school students).
+The experiments are generally facilitated by current university physics students and staff (our lab demonstrators), providing an excellent opportunity for your students to connect with real researchers (a ratio of approximately one demonstrator for every 12 school students).

-Please note that we have a limited number of available dates.
+Please note that we have a limited number of available dates since our labs are used for teaching our first year physics courses during the university term.
 A timetable can be found below.